monkesearch/monkeSearch/README.md

 ---

-A prototype system that brings semantic search capabilities to your file system using a very low profile vector database (size in a few KBs / MBs only), allowing you to search for files using natural language queries with temporal awareness like "documents from last week" or "photos from 3 days ago".
+A prototype system that brings semantic search capabilities to your file system using lightweight vector databases, allowing you to search for files using natural language queries with temporal awareness like "documents from last week" or "photos from 3 days ago".
 Nothing leaves your PC, fully offline with local vector embeddings.

 > ⚠️ **Prototype**: This is an initial proof-of-concept implementation.
 Expect rough edges and limited functionality.
-> Originally aimed at macOS, but now supports Linux as well.
-Windows support is coming soon.
-For more details, visit [discussions](https://github.com/monkesearch/monkeSearch/discussions/8).
+> **Multi-platform support**: Now available for macOS, Linux, and Windows!

 #### watch an intro video i made on this project [here](https://youtu.be/J2O5yv1h6cs)

 > ### Developer note:
 > I've been working on this project since long and this idea had many versions.
+The current implementation uses platform-specific approaches:
+> - **Mac**: Spotlight metadata extraction for fast, comprehensive indexing
+> - **Linux/Windows**: os.walk-based file traversal with configurable search folders
+> - **Mac/Linux**: LEANN vector database with 97% storage savings
+> - **Windows**: ChromaDB for robust semantic search
+>
-The current implementation uses LEANN, a vector database that saves 97% storage compared to traditional solutions.
-The system builds a semantic index of your files' metadata and enables temporal-aware search through regex parsing.
-> The current turnaround time for this tool to receive a query and return files is sub-second thanks to LEANN's efficient code.
-This is under active
-> development and any new suggestions + PRs are welcome.
+> The system builds a semantic index of your files' metadata and enables temporal-aware search through regex parsing.
+The current turnaround time is sub-second thanks to efficient indexing.
+This is under active development and any new suggestions + PRs are welcome.
 My goal for this tool is to be open source, safe and cross platform.
-So developers experienced in Windows/Linux Indexing are
-> very welcome to collaborate and develop their versions together.
 >
->
 > please star the repo too, if you've read it till here :P

 ## Overview
 Read the technical details at [technical.md](src/technical.md)

 This system combines:
+- **Platform-optimized metadata extraction**
+  - macOS: Native Spotlight integration
+  - Linux/Windows: os.walk file system traversal
-- **LEANN vector database** for semantic search with 97% storage savings
+- **Efficient vector databases** for semantic search
+  - LEANN (Mac/Linux) - 97% storage savings
+  - ChromaDB (Windows) - robust semantic search
 - **Temporal expression parsing** for time-based searches (3 weeks ago, 10 months ago, etc.)
 - **Semantic similarity matching** using embeddings instead of exact keyword matching

 ## Implementation versions
 There are multiple implementations in different branches written in achieving the same task, for testing purposes.
 Rigorous evals and testing will be done before finalizing on a single one for the main release.
-For the current version, I collaborated with the developers of LEANN (2.6k stars on GitHub) and contributed to both the repositories.

 > **For Agentic Use:** The legacy LLM-based implementations (branches below) are particularly suitable for integration into larger AI pipelines and agentic systems.
 These versions allow direct filesystem access through natural language without modifying any files, leveraging OS-level scoped safety through Spotlight.
 If you're building autonomous agents or LLM orchestration systems that need file discovery capabilities, these branches provide a direct LLM-to-filesystem bridge without the overhead of maintaining a separate index.

 - [Initial implementation using LangExtract](https://github.com/monkesearch/monkeSearch/tree/feature/llama-cpp-support) (Legacy - LLM based, ideal for agentic pipelines)
-- **Current main branch**: LEANN-based semantic search with temporal awareness via regex parsing
+- **Current main branch**: LEANN-based (except windows: windows uses ChromaDB) semantic search with temporal awareness via regex parsing
 - llama.cpp rewrite (legacy-main-llm-implementation) - deprecated but useful for direct LLM integration
 - llama.cpp [feature branch](https://github.com/monkesearch/monkeSearch/tree/feature/chunking) - another variation of the llama.cpp rewrite, with a detailed response model.